GhostTyper/BinaryMemoryReaderWriter/README.md

 }
 ```

-Storing the current location like this is quite effective because it's just making a copy of one pointer.
+Storing the current location like this with one of the structs is quite effective because it's just making a copy of one pointer.
 Or in the case of the not `Unsafe` writer it's additionally the size which will be copied.
+Beware that `ManagesBinaryMemoryWriter` is a class.

 # What to consider?

-* Those readers and writers aren't classes.
+* Those readers and writers aren't classes (except `ManagedBinaryMemoryWriter`).
 They are structs.
 This means, you should pass them via the `ref` keyword, if you want to pass them to another method.
 * The readers with `Unsafe` in their name are *unsafe*.
 They will just continue writing over the memory borders.
 Also the `Unsafe` versions will not check parameters like the `step` size of the `Jump` method.
 Beware!
 * Char operations are not exactly compatible with the BinaryWriter or Reader from the .NET framework.
 These BinaryReaders and Writers here also write `Surrogate` characters without exception.
+* `ManagedBinaryMemoryWriter` is a class.
+There currently exists no reader, because you usually can initialize an existing array easily with one of the other readers.
+If there is a real demand, I will write a ManagedBinaryMemoryReader.